core-wg/href/draft-ietf-core-href.md

 {: #cddl title="CDDL for CRI CBOR serialization"}

-This CDDL specification is simplified for exposition and needs to be augmented by the following rule for interchange: Trailing null values MUST be removed, and two leading null values (scheme and authority both not given) are represented by using the `discard` alternative instead.
+This CDDL specification is simplified for exposition and needs to be augmented by the following rule for interchange of CRIs and CRI references: Trailing null values MUST be removed, and two leading null values (scheme and authority both not given) are represented by using the `discard` alternative instead.

 The rules `scheme`, `authority`, `path`, `query`, `fragment` correspond to the (sub-)components of a CRI, as described in
 {{constraints}}, with the addition of the `discard` section.
-The `discard` section can be used when neither a scheme nor an authority is present.
+The `discard` section can be used in a CRI reference when neither a scheme nor an authority is present.
 It then expresses path
 prefixes such as "/",